When is Winter Love Island on ITV2? Cast, location and your questions answered

 Laura Whitmore is presenting this time around, with her boyfriend, Iain Stirling, returning as the witty narrator.

-This is also the first series to feature female twins Jess and Eve, who have caused a major stir in the villa as brand new bombshells.
+This is also the first series to feature female twins Jess and Eve, who have caused a major stir in the villa as brand new bombshells – only to find themselves split up in week two.

 However, we can still expect the same Love Island action that has kept us completely hooked for the past five years – and just like the Sherif scandal last year, – we’ve already had one shock exit after Ollie chose to quit the villa after just three days.

-So, before we ask “winter to do one,” here’s everything you need to know about the ongoing series of Love Island on ITV2 including who’s taking part, how to watch it and who our new host is…
+So, before we ask “winter to do one,” here’s everything you need to know about the ongoing series of Love Island on ITV2 including who’s taking part, how to watch it and our bombshells are…

 What time is Love Island on TV?